daytonn/unicorn-formatter/README.md

 #UnicornFormatter

+Based on the brilliant [unicornleap](https://github.com/daytonn/unicornleap) which is a fork of the original repo by the same name by [sdegutis](https://github.com/sdegutis).

-Based on the brilliant [unicornleap](https://github.com/sdegutis/unicornleap) by [sdegutis](https://github.com/sdegutis), this is a simple rspec formatter to make the majestic unicorn leap across your screen every time your specs pass.
+This is a simple rspec formatter to make the majestic unicorn leap across your screen every time your specs pass.

 ![image](https://s3.amazonaws.com/daytonn/screenshot.png)